Table of Contents

 - Addison’s Disease

 Also, you should be aware that there is a psychogenic polydipsia in which your dog could be a compulsive water drinker.

 What You Should Do

-Your veterinarian will give you a final diagnosis and will likely recommend a regimen of medications, diet and exercise.
-Depending on this diagnosis, you should follow the recommendations thoroughly.
+Your veterinarian will give you a final diagnosis and will likely recommend a regimen of medications, diet, and exercise.

 If your dog’s polyuria is due to aging, your vet may have told you that this is a natural part of the aging process.
-You can try working with your dog by changing up its schedule and being positive if accidents occur.
+You can try working with your dog by changing its schedule and being positive if accidents occur.

 Be sure if your dog is prescribed antibiotics for a UTI to finish the entire course of medications even if your dog appears better.

 Diabetes, in the form of diabetes mellitus, basically means your dog’s digestive system cannot effectively convert food into usable energy (Pena, 2017).

 While diabetes cannot be cured, you can work with your dog to manage it with diet, exercise, and medication.

 Normal urination is often a long and steady stream.
 Marking territory is often frequent and just a few drops at a time.

 Taking your dog for everyday walks is one way to spend quality time together and have an opportunity to make the types of observations you need to report to your vet about frequent urination in dogs.